Supermarket prices set to add £180 a year to average shopping baskets

 “Like-for-like grocery price inflation, which assumes that shoppers buy exactly the same products this year as they did last year, increased again this month.

-“Taken over the course of a 12-month period, this 3.8% rise in prices could add an extra £180 to the average household’s annual grocery bill.
+“Taken over the course of a 12-month period, this 3.8 per cent rise in prices could add an extra £180 to the average household’s annual grocery bill.

 “We’re now likely to see shoppers striving to keep costs down by searching for cheaper products and promotions.
 Supermarkets that can offer the best value stand to win the biggest slice of spend.”